Maxwel9/playwright_practice/README.md

 ### Adding Percy Token

-Create new project on the Percy website then PERCY_TOKEN as an environment variable.
+Create new project on the Percy website then set PERCY_TOKEN as an environment variable.
 Windows CMD:

 ```